 With that being said, if you’re struggling to navigate the platform to prospect more effectively, here are 10 tips to help you out.

 The first place someone makes a judgement of you will be on your headline and your profile.
-If the headline isn’t relevant?
-Ignored.
+Your profile needs to be optimised if you’re looking to be successful.
 If the biography on your LinkedIn profile doesn’t reach out and grab the person looking at it then you might have lost them.
 Imagine you’re advertising your product or service and then apply that logic to yourself.
 You have 30 seconds to impress or persuade.
 Consider the pain point of your ideal prospect and make it known that you are the answer to their problems.
 Keep it short, sweet and savvy.

 The Importance of Connection